Automattic/jetpack/readme.txt

 * Fixed problem serving cached files with PHP
 * Added support for 304 "file not modified" header to help browser caching.
 (PHP caching only)
 * Added French & German translations, updated Italian translation and fixed translation strings.
-* Sleep 5 seconds between preload urls to reduce load on the server
+* Sleep 4 seconds between preload urls to reduce load on the server
+* Updated docs and FAQs.

 = 0.9.9.5 =
 * Disable compression on on easy setup page.
 Still causes problems on some hosts.